SergejKasper/AngularGetBible/README.md

 ## Credit
 This is a simple project based on the great work of [Llewellynvdm](https://github.com/Llewellynvdm) and [Mountain of Success]( http://www.mountainofsuccess.com/) on the [GetBible-Project]()

+## ToDo
+1) Loading-indicator
+2) Better error-handling if connection fails.

 ## Changelog
-0.0.1 Upload VerseView and Navigation and github.io example 0.0.2 Improve Dokumentation
-0.0.3 Publish to Bower
+0.0.1 Upload VerseView and Navigation and github.io example 0.0.2 Publish to Bower
+0.0.3 Static verse example